andreashappe/snikt.net/content/post/2020-12-02-owasp-juiceshop-with-rootthebox-on-gcp.md

 This setup works as intended but if I would redo it I'd change the following:

 - switch the cluster nodes from e2-medium to e2-small.
-This is cheaper as base setup, I can always dynamically add more nodes to the cluster anyways.
+This is cheaper as base setup, I can always dynamically add more nodes to the cluster anyways --- as my containers seem to be mostly CPU-limited this should provide more virtual machines..
 - setup SSL certificates and offer everything over HTTPS
 - instead of using a separate e2-small instance for the game-server, deploy the game-server into the Kubernetes cluster itself